 Everyone wants to have a freestanding bath in their bathroom, but they may not necessarily have the space to install one.

 Soapy water left on tiles promotes mould and will go a lovey shade of green if it isn’t cleaned.
-How do I know this?
-Because my daughters constantly splash about in the bath and even though my bath has been fitted in, the water makes its way under my floating vanity.
+I know this because my daughters constantly splash about in the bath and even though my bath has been fitted in, the water makes its way under my floating vanity.
 If I don’t clean it, the water accumulates dust and will go a shade of green within a few days.

-This is a really important consideration if you are looking to install a freestanding bath in your bathroom.
-Too many of these baths are installed with a small gap around the edge of the bath.
-Ideally, you want a minimum of 500mm space around the freestanding bath for access.
+Ideally, you want a minimum of 300mm space around the edge for access.
 If this can’t be achieved, then a back to wall freestanding bath may be your better option.
 The head and foot of the bath are the only sides you need to consider for an accessible gap.

 Here are some back to wall baths I have found online that are available to purchase.